Yichi-W/Yichi-W.github.io/_pages/about.md

   - /about.html
 ---

-# Wang Yichi – Resume
+# About Me

-I am a junior majoring in **Artificial Intelligence** at [Beijing University of Technology](https://www.bjut.edu.cn/), with a strong academic record and hands-on research experience in areas including multimodal large language models, embodied intelligence, and AI security applications.
-I am actively seeking MPhil and PhD opportunities for Fall 2026.
-My goal is to contribute to innovative research and advance the field of AI through rigorous theoretical and applied work.
+Hello!
+I am currently a junior majoring in **Artificial Intelligence** at [Beijing University of Technology](https://www.bjut.edu.cn/).
+My research interests include:

+- **Multimodal Large Language Models**
+- **Embodied Intelligence**
+- **AI for Security Applications**

+I am actively seeking **MPhil and PhD opportunities for Fall 2026**.
+I would be very grateful for the opportunity to further discuss my background and research.
 Please feel free to contact me at:
 - **Primary Email:** mstaryc02@gmail.com
 - **Institutional Email:** wangyc2002@emails.bjut.edu.cn